 Study Area and Networks of Focus

-The CCTS Study Area includes two primary transit corridors: the Transbay Corridor and the San Francisco Metro Corridor.
+The CCTS Study Area included two primary transit corridors: the Transbay Corridor and the San Francisco Metro Corridor.

-The Transbay Corridor focuses on investments to transport commuters on BART, AC Transit and WETA from the East Bay, and it explores potential new connections across the Bay.
-The San Francisco Metro Corridor focuses on Muni’s light rail and bus network, Caltrain’s peninsula service to San Francisco, and BART service through the southern neighborhoods of San Francisco.
+The Transbay Corridor focused on investments to transport commuters on BART, AC Transit and WETA from the East Bay, and it explored potential new connections across the Bay.
+The San Francisco Metro Corridor focused on Muni’s light rail and bus network, Caltrain’s peninsula service to San Francisco, and BART service through the southern neighborhoods of San Francisco.

-The study is looking at short-, medium-, and long-term investments that could help steadily upgrade the overall transportation system and keep pace with anticipated population growth for the next quarter century.
-As an important step toward funding and implementation, the projects developed and prioritized through the Core Capacity Transit Study will be incorporated into the full list of priorities for the nine-county region in Plan Bay Area 2040, the region’s long-term transportation and land-use plan.
+The study looks at short-, medium-, and long-term investments that could help steadily upgrade the overall transportation system and keep pace with anticipated population growth for the next quarter century.
+As an important step toward funding and implementation, the projects developed and prioritized through the Core Capacity Transit Study have been incorporated into the full list of priorities for the nine-county region in Plan Bay Area 2040, the region’s long-term transportation and land-use plan.

 - February 2017 Workshop Materials: Presentation, Evaluation Criteria, San Francisco Metro Short and Medium Term Packages, Transbay Short and Medium Term Packages, and Long Term Options

 - Plan Bay Area Public Workshops: Problem and Solutions Poster Board

 - Technical Advisory Committee, May 2016 Meeting: Project Update Presentation

 - Technical Advisory Committee, October 2015 Meeting: Project Update Presentation